-Day 1 Oslo
+Day 1 You've arrived Oslo

 Welcome to Norway!
 First stop: Norway's thriving capital, Oslo.
-After your included flight from the UK, take the transfer from the airport to your hotel, located in the heart of the city.
-The rest of the day or evening is spent at your leisure.
+Your hotel is located in the heart of the city, with the rest of the day or evening spent at your leisure.

 You'll likely want to explore the many charms the cosmopolitan capital has to offer.
 Why not make your way to the city centre, making sure to take snaps of the architecturally distinct Radhuset town hall, Royal Palace, and Oslo Cathedral.